Pawtucket/Central Falls station: Planning

 In 2005 the City of Pawtucket began discussions with RIDOT about adding a Pawtucket stop in addition to the South County service.
-The city commissioned a $344,000 study, released in 2007, which estimated between 1080 and 1161 daily riders to Boston, 269 to 562 daily riders to Providence, and 27 to 45 daily riders to T.F.
+The city commissioned a $344,000 study, released in 2007, which estimated between 1,080 and 1,161 daily riders to Boston, 269 to 562 daily riders to Providence, and 27 to 45 daily riders to T.F.
 Green Airport.
-The study considered reopening the former station with new platforms to the north, or building an all-new station at the P&W yard to the south.
+The study considered reopening the former station with new platforms to the north, or building an all-new station at the Providence and Worcester Railroad yard to the south.
 The renovated station was estimated to cost $58.5 million versus $45.1 million for an all-new station, but the former was recommended based on better walkability, fewer impacts to businesses, and concerns about toxic materials in the rail yard.

 Reusing the former station site was determined to be impractical after further analysis.
 The dilapidated condition of the building would markedly increase costs, and the track geometry was unsuitable for a modern station: there is insufficient room in the trench to add additional tracks to allow Amtrak trains to pass stopped commuter trains, and the sharp curve makes high-level handicapped accessible platforms impossible to build without large platform gaps.

 In April 2016, RIDOT submitted an application for a $14.5 million TIGER grant, which would part of the $40 million construction cost of the new station.
-If the grant is approved, the state would contribute $3.6 million and the two cities $3.0 million, with federal funding expected to cover the remaining half.
-Environmental review and preliminary design are to be completed by September 2016, with a $3.0 million design contract awarded in December.
+If the grant was approved, the state would contribute $3.6 million and the two cities $3.0 million, with federal funding expected to cover the remaining half.
+Environmental review and preliminary design was to be completed by September 2016, with a $3.0 million design contract awarded in December.
 The TIGER application lowered the expected ridership to 519 daily boardings, of which all but 89 would be diverted from Providence and South Attleboro.